PKim59/ACIT2420_As3P1/Assignment3_part1.md

 ## Making a new user, enabling ssh for that user and blocking root access.

-1. To create a new user in your web server, enter the following code:
+1. Assuming you have already connected to your debian server, create a new user in your Debian server by entering the following command:

 ```
 useradd -ms /bin/bash <the username you want>